 In matrix notation this can be written as the vector equation so that the stationary distribution is proportional to the eigenvector with unit eigenvalue of the transition matrix.
-Note that a stationary distribution always exists, although it may not be unique.
-See exercise (217) and [120].
+Note that there may be more than one stationary distribution.
+See exercise(217) and [120].